pivotal/docs-tap/security-and-compliance/tls-and-certificates/ingress/about.hbs.md

 For information about ingress endpoints and their certificates, see [Ingress certificates inventory](./inventory.hbs.md).

-To secure these endpoints with TLS, for example, `https://`, Tanzu Application Platform has two ways of configuring ingress certificates:
+To secure these endpoints with TLS, such as  `https://`, Tanzu Application Platform has two ways of configuring ingress certificates:

 ## A shared ingress issuer